 Other fitness success stories:

-My own father, not a particularly fit person, decided to quit drinking sodas and switch to water instead.
-Over the course of 2006, he lost 25 lbs by ONLY adding water and subtracting sodas.
-Now, he feels better and has added a fitness component to his life - walking and stretching 20 minutes a day.
+My own father, not a particularly fit person, quit drinking sodas and switched to water instead.
+Over the course of 2006, he lost 25 pounds by only adding water and subtracting sodas.
+Now he feels better and has added a fitness component to his life -- walking and stretching 20 minutes a day.
 I know 2007 will be a better year for him.

-If you have fallen off the wagon from January 2007 resolutions, time to get back up and try again.
-Click the 45 Day Plan above and get the FREE starter plan, or go to the Military.com eBook Fitness Store and find a level of fitness suitable to you and your goals - whether that goal is to ace the Army PFT or go Special Operations in the Navy.
+If you have fallen off the wagon from your January 2007 resolutions, it's time to get back up and try again.
+Click the 45-Day Plan above and get the free starter plan, or go to the Military.com eBook Fitness Store and find a level of fitness suitable to you and your goals -- whether that goal is to ace the Army PFT or go Special Operations in the Navy.